tuhinmallick/Stable-Diffusion-Inpaint/README.md

 pip install -e .
 ```

-## InPainting with Stable Diffusion
+## Inpainting with Stable Diffusion

-In this project, I focused on the InPainting task, providing a good codebase to easily fine-tune or training the model from scratch.
+In this project, I focused on the inpainting task, providing a good codebase to easily fine-tune or training the model from scratch.

-### Reference Sampling Script
+### **Reference Sampling Script**

 Here is provided a simple reference sampling script for inpainting.